Cyber Security Articles & News

 What Is a Red Hat Hacker?

-The desire to chase and bring down cybersecurity attackers is a shared goal of both; however, red hackers take matters into their own hands rather than rely on the authorities.
-Once these heroic outlaws track down those seeking to steal or destroy data, halt operations, or other malicious activities, they gain access to and dismantle their computer systems, sometimes in collaboration directly with other groups and federal or other governmental agencies.
+Red hat hackers have a unique goal: to chase and bring down cyber security threat actors.
+These hackers take matters into their own hands rather than relying on the authorities.
+Once these heroic desperados track down those seeking to steal or destroy data, or other malicious activities, they gain access to and dismantle their computer systems.

 Ethical white hat hackers are trained IT professionals who use their knowledge and skills to help businesses discover their cyber security vulnerabilities.
-After receiving written permission to perform penetration testing, these unsung heroes plan and execute a hack, then create a prioritized response to build strong cybersecurity defense.
+After receiving written permission to perform penetration testing, these unsung heroes plan and execute a hack, then create a prioritized response to build a strong cyber security defense.

 Despite their similar abilities, red and black hat hackers have very different goals.
-Black hats steal data or bring down systems for their own benefit, but red hats use their knowledge and skills to accomplish good and give attackers a taste of their own medicine.
+Black hats steal data or bring down systems for their own benefit, unlike red hats who use their knowledge and skills to accomplish good while giving threat actors a taste of their own medicine.

 What Makes a Red Hat Hacker Unique?